As Pandemic Persists, Health Care Heroes Beginning To Crack Under The Strain

 Experts fear the coronavirus crisis will only make those numbers go up.

-"When the stress of hospitals gets unbelievably high, it ceases to be a place where we get sustenance, or feel like we're being helpful," said Bradley Dreifuss, an emergency medicine physician and public health specialist at the University of Arizona in Tucson.
+"When the stress of hospitals gets unbelievably high, it ceases to be a place where we get sustenance or feel like we're being helpful," said Bradley Dreifuss, an emergency medicine physician and public health specialist at the University of Arizona in Tucson.
 "Instead we feel helpless."

 He says many of his colleagues are starting to withdraw emotionally and show increasing levels of cynicism, which inspired him to add mental health services to an initiative he started called HCW Hosted.
 At first, the online platform connected health care workers with temporary housing, but now doctors and nurses can access mental health support as well.